topiks/bangkit_capstone_2022/readme.md

 - md, for mobile dev's progress repo
 - cc, for cloud computing's progress repo

-## There are several ways to use our app
+## There are several ways to use Richest app

 ## 1. Download Bundle APK